helloravi/helloravi.github.io/_posts/2016-08-03-list-of-books.markdown

 13. Traction by Gabriel Weinberg and Justin Mares
 14. Ask by Ryan Levesque
 15. Flow: The Psychology of Optimal Experience by Mihaly Csikszentmihalyi
+16. The Millionaire Mind by Thomas J Stanley
+17. The Millionaire Next Door: The Surprising Secrets of America's Wealthy
+18. Stop Acting Rich: ...And Start Living Like A Real Millionaire